Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis framework

-Finally, the loss of multihit $\pizero$ events, accompanied by at least one additional background particle, is corrected for in each $\pt$ and $\pz$ bin.
-The correction factor is defined as $f^\textrm{multihit}_i = (N^\textrm{multi}_i+N^\textrm{single}_i)/N^\textrm{single}_i$, where $N^\textrm{multi}_i$ and $N^\textrm{single}_i$ are the number of expected multihit and single-hit $\pizero$ events in the $i$th bin respectively.
-The factors $f^\textrm{multihit}_i$ are estimated using hadronic interaction models introduced in Sec.~\ref{sec:mc_signal} and are obtained as 1.0--1.1 over all the $\pt$ and $\pz$ bins.
-The observed $\pt$ and $\pz$ spectra are then multiplied by the average of these factors and the contribution to the systematic uncertainty is derived from the observed variations amongst the interaction models.
-Consequently, the single-hit $\pizero$ spectra are corrected to represent the inclusive $\pizero$ production spectra.
+Fourth, in order that the reported $\pizero$ distributions represent inclusive cross sections it is necessary to correct the data for the loss of events due to the multi-hit cut (Sec.~\ref{sec:pi0selection}).
+The correction factor is defined as $f^\textrm{multihit}_i = (N^\textrm{multi}_i+N^\textrm{single}_i)/N^\textrm{single}_i$, where $N^\textrm{multi}_i$ and $N^\textrm{single}_i$ are the number of expected multihit and single-hit $\pizero$ events in the $i$-th bin respectively.
+The factors $f^\textrm{multihit}_i$ are estimated using hadronic interaction models introduced in Sec.~\ref{sec:mc_signal} and are in the range $1.0<f^\textrm{multihit}_i<1.1$ over all the $\pt$ and $\pz$ bins.
+LHCf $\pt$ and $\pz$ distributions are then multiplied by the average of these factors for the various interaction models and their contribution to the systematic uncertainty is derived from the observed variations amongst the interaction models.
+Consequently, the single-hit $\pizero$ distributions are corrected to represent inclusive $\pizero$ production distributions.
+All the procedures just described have been verified using the MC simulations introduced in Sec.~\ref{sec:mc_signal}.